Reasons for Designation

 Other fittings include doors with upper glazed panels with rectangular and shaped leaded lights, some with green glass; and plain pine pews, a proportion of which remain.
 Lady Chapel fittings include pine pews; the altar has been removed although the stone plinth and pine altar rails remain.
 Stained glass in the baptistery was dedicated in 1927, while aisle windows mostly date from the 1960s.

 The pulpit and lectern, according to the Buildings of England volume (1983), came from St Thomas Bethnal Green.
 The Council for the Care of Churches report (2001) describes the wooden lectern as late C19, while the pulpit, apparently a pair with the lectern, was missing.
-The lectern is also no longer in the church.
+The lectern is also no longer

 The glazed screens and floor which were inserted in the 1970s and divide the nave and Lady Chapel are not of special interest.